 Try the routine in different locations

-As you commence the task to train your dog to sit, you need to choose a quiet location.
+As you begin the task of training your dog to sit, you need to choose a quiet location.
 Once he has mastered the basics, now it’s time to move onto a busier place with more distractions.
 Perhaps you could reward your pup with a delicious treat if he accomplishes your requests with no issues.
 Likewise, if he fails in this more difficult and busy location, take him back to basics and to a calm, quiet spot.
 Finally, you need to be consistent, clear and calm with your commands.